Maxwellafram/Tableau_Walmart_Sales_Insight_Project/README.md

 # Tableau_Walmart_Sales_Insight_Project
-The Data set used in this project, is a cleaned version of the SQL Project data Set in my Repository 3 project (Walmart Sql Project).
  The Data was cleaned using MS SQL.
-To Optimize performance, I used Extract Connection and all Aggregations were preaggregated in SQL before bringing it into Tableau.
+To Optimize performance, all Aggregations were preaggregated in SQL before bringing it into Tableau.